HenriSchulte-MS/FlightBookingWithAIAgents/README.md

 1. You should receive an output in your webbrowser saying that a flight has been successfully booked.
 1. You can have a look at the intermediate steps to see how the AI agents came to the conclusion to finally have a flight booked for you.

+**Please note**: For the demo to run successfully, you'll need to verify that the destination and arrival airports are successfully populated in your CosmosDB.

 ### Example run

 ### Screenshot